bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 console.log(/'\\d\*'/.test("''"));

 [](#p_/oNBIVm41F)The star (`*`) has a similar meaning but also allows the pattern to match zero times.
-Something with a star after it never prevents a pattern from matching—it’ll just match zero instances if it can’t find any suitable text to match.
+Something with a star after it never prevents a pattern from matching—it'll just match zero instances if it can't find any suitable text to match.

 [](#p_77Y5t9C8NV)A question mark makes a part of a pattern _optional_, meaning it may occur zero times or one time.
 In the following example, the _u_ character is allowed to occur, but the pattern also matches when it is missing.